 The Nordic Minimalist – Compact living in Stockholm

-At the top of the building, near Humlegården in Stockholm, is interior designer Christina Nydahl's latest project located.
-An attic with high ceilings, preserved wooden beams and original details and a white-painted, minimalist kitchen.
-The apartment, which has received a complete renovation, is 45 square meters but feels larger thanks to the solid ceiling height and Christina's smart design solutions.
+At the top of the building, near Humlegården in Stockholm, is interior designer Christina Nydahl's latest project.
+An attic with high ceilings, preserved wooden beams, original details, and a white-painted, minimalist kitchen.
+The apartment, which has received a complete renovation, is 45 square meters but feels larger thanks to the high ceiling and Christina's smart design solutions.

 What was the most important thing when planning the kitchen?

-Given that the only possible placement of the kitchen was by the slanted ceiling, the function and how to move in the kitchen was even more important than what usually is.
-We pulled out the 'kitchen island' with stove and oven more than the standardized 60 cm, partly to make height for the sloping roof but also, to bring in pull-out cabinets behind to maximize space.
+Given that the only possible placement for the kitchen was under the slanted ceiling, functionality and ease of movement in the space became even more important than usual.
+We extended the 'kitchen island' with the stove and oven beyond the standard 60 cm, partly to allow for the sloping roof but also to incorporate pull-out cabinets behind it to maximize space.

 Instead of upper cabinets we chose to have open shelves.
 Except that it created a slightly more appealing eye-catcher with the stone it actually created more storage possibilities.
 Plus, that it had felt very visually heavy with overhead cabinets.